sebwink/deregnet/README.md

 ## Installation

-There, broady speaking, two modes of installation and usage for the basic DeRegNet programs: *Native* and *Docker*.
+There are, broadly speaking, two modes of installation and usage for the basic DeRegNet programs: *Native* and *Docker*.
 It is recommended to use Docker whenever possible.
 Both ways assume a Linux operating system.